oitozero/roost-on-node/README.md

 # Roost API for node.js (OFFICIAL)

-[roost-on-node](https://github.com/danstever/roost-on-node) provides a few functions to integrate Web Push by Roost into any node.js app.
+[roost-web-push](https://github.com/danstever/roost-on-node) provides a few functions to integrate Web Push by Roost into any node.js app.
 Current functions return Roost credentials, send push notifications, and return metrics on previously sent notifications.
 All you need: _Login, Send, Report_.

 ## Requirements

-You can install roost-on-node and its dependencies with npm: `npm install roost-on-node`.
+You can install roost-web-push and its dependencies with npm: `npm install roost-web-push`.

 - [node](http://nodejs.org/)
 - [request](hhttps://github.com/request/request)